 This annoys me.

 In my opinion, travel rings are not only overrated but also completely unnecessary.
-If you’re wondering if you really need to buy travel rings, my answer is a resounding no.
+If you’re wondering if you really need to buy fake engagement rings for travel, my answer is a resounding no.

 Still not convinced?